 In what phase of testing is hydroxychloroquine?

-Hydroxychloroquine has been studied in Phase II clinical trials.5,6
+Hydroxychloroquine has been studied in a Phase II clinical trial.6

 What are some studies on hydroxychloroquine?

-- The study involved HIV-infected adults who had previously taken HIV medicines (also called ) and who began their ART during acute HIV infection, which is an early stage of HIV infection that extends about 1 to 4 weeks from the initial infection.
+- The study involved HIV-infected adults who had taken ART for at least 42 weeks before the study.
+Participants began ART during acute HIV infection, which is an early stage of HIV infection that extends about 1 to 4 weeks from the initial infection.

-- Participants had levels (the amount of HIV in a blood sample) of less than 50 copies/mL for more than 48 weeks.
-Participants also had CD4 counts of at least 450 cells/mm3.
+- Participants had levels (the amount of HIV in a blood sample) of less than 50 copies/mL for more than 48 weeks before the study.

 Study Names: HCQ-01; NCT01067417